The Cane Corso is big and bold. But is it the right dog for you?

-Technically, the cane corso is what’s called a “molossus” dog (or “molosser”) and not a true mastiff.
+Technically, it is what’s called a “molossus” dog.
+So, not a true Mastiff.

-The molossus is an ancient type of dog that is the ancestor of mastiffs and other large breeds like the St. Bernard and Bernese mountain dog.
+The molossus is an ancient type of dog.
+The ancestor of Mastiffs, St. Bernards and the Bernese mountain dog.

-Molossers often work as livestock and property guardian dogs.
+Molossers often work as livestock and property guard dogs.

 Cane Corso History

-Always rare, the cane corso almost became extinct until some dedicated dog lovers worked to reestablish the breed.
-The first cane corsi arrived in the United States as recently as 1988.
+The first Cane Corsi arrived in the United States as recently as 1988.

-The cane corso has a long and rich history, but what’s it like to actually live with one of these special dogs?
+So the breed has a long history.
+But what’s it like to actually live with one of these special dogs?

 Cane Corso Weight

-The standard states that the weight should be proportionate to height.
+Their weight should be in proportion to their height.

 Any of these colors can be brindled.

-A brindle patterned coat is characterized by subtle darker stripes of color over a lighter base color.
+A brindle coat has subtle darker stripes of color over a light base tone.

-Cani corsi can also have white patches on areas such as the chest, neck and feet.
+Cani corsi can also have white patches on the chest, neck and feet.